Joseph-Ndungi/josee-writes/_posts/2025-08-18-art-of-debugging.md

 tags: [Debugging]
 canonical_url: ""
 image: https://images.pexels.com/photos/1181271/pexels-photo-1181271.jpeg
+description: "Debugging mindset, solving a crime where you are the murderer"
 ---

 ### Beyond the Code: How to Adopt a Debugging Mindset for Everyday Problems